Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

   [ax, bx]
 ```

-The program above creates two 3D vectors, each one storing a different type of numbers: `a` stores `Nat` and `b` stores `Word`.
+The program above creates two 3D vectors, each one storing a different type of number: `a` stores `Nat` and `b` stores `Word`.
 It then extracts the `x` component of each one and makes a pair.
 In order to avoid defining `Vector3D` twice, a polymorphic variable was introduced and applied with the `<>` syntax.
 This allows us to create the well-known functional List type:

 ```javascript
 T List <T : Type>